 When you need X-rays to pinpoint problems with your teeth, gums, and bones, digital X-rays provide information quickly and with minimal radiation exposure.
-With a dedication to using today’s safest and most advanced technology, Quang Tran, DDS, Bryan Grimmer, DDS, and Nhu-Quynh Phung, DMD, at Smiles in Springfield are proud to use digital X-rays that allow them to detect the smallest details and identify problems at a very early stage.
+With a dedication to using today’s safest and most advanced technology, Quang Tran, DDS, at Smiles in Springfield is proud to use digital X-rays that detect the smallest details and identify problems at a very early stage.
 If you have questions about digital X-rays, call the office in Springfield, Virginia, or schedule a consultation online.

 Digital X-rays create images of your teeth using digital sensors instead of the traditional photographic plate.
 The digital sensors convert X-ray beams into an image that’s displayed on a computer.